Atlantic City Science Fair Hopes to Shrink ‘Digital Divide’ Among Youth of Color

 READ: Why I Serve – Shirley Irizarry

-“In the design lab, older high school age kids will show off their graphic designs.
-They have made personal brands with abode illustrator and some will talk about their photography and logo work they’ve done throughout the community,” Williams said.
+“In the design lab, older high-school-age kids will show off their graphic designs.
+They have made personal brands with Abode Illustrator and some will talk about their photography and logo work they’ve done throughout the community,” Williams said.

 A Critical Time

-“It’s very understandable yet it’s also very dangerous,” Evans said.
+“It’s very understandable, yet it’s also very dangerous,” Evans said.
 “Many students have been plagued with severe mental health issues during this time.
-At the Boys & Girls Club we do have online programming but we do our best to engage our members in-person.
+At the Boys & Girls Club we do have online programming, but we do our best to engage our members in-person.
 We have been blessed to be one of the few after school facilities to actually be open during the pandemic to in-person activities and programs.

 Crushing Digital Divide

 “With the push of them needing to be on devices for everything, it does create a certain level of awareness in how they are using the devices,” she said.
 “In a lot of the lessons, I will take screen grabs from Snapchat or Instagram, in arenas they are accustomed to, and align that with the lesson I’m teaching.
-It helps them see what they are seeing have been tailored to them.
+It helps them see what they are seeing has been tailored to them.

 Apple Store to Tech Teacher